zulip/zulip/templates/zerver/help/change-your-name.md

 ## Reserved words

-The words "all", "everyone", and "stream" have special meanings, and if you choose them as your display name, nobody will be able to @-mention you.
+The words "all", "everyone", and "stream" have special meanings, and if you choose them as your display name, nobody will be able to [mention](/help/mention-a-user-or-group) you.